spatie/guidelines.spatie.be/content/code-style/javascript.md

 ### Line Length

-Lines shouldn't be longer than 100 characters, and mustn't be longer than 120 characters (the former isn't enforced by ESLint).
+Lines shouldn't be longer than 100 characters, and mustn't be longer than 120 characters (this isn't enforced by ESLint).
 Comments mustn't be longer than 80 characters.

 ### Quotes